o-djabir/jobboard-web-scraper/README.md

 python manage.py scrape
 ```

 Once it's completed, reload your page, and the postings should appear.
 You can delete them directly from the user interface, or mass delete them from the admin view, and scrape later once additional offers have been posted.
+If you want to edit your search preferences, you will have to edit the file scrape.py.